cjw612/League_of_Legends_Game_Outcome_Classification/README.md

 - ### Limitations
   - As current outlier detection is based on domain knowledge, incorporating a more sophisticated outlier detection algorithm may further improve the current classification results.
   - In practice, the impact of the gold difference at the 15-minute mark is not always deterministic of the outcome of the game.
 For example, for team compositions that are more late game-focused, a gold deficit at the 15-minute mark may have little to even no impact on the outcome of the game.
-In addition, there also exist other counter-intuitive correlations, such as the negative relationship between winning and turret plates destroyed, which may also reflect the differences in team composition.
 Therefore, incorporating champion composition metadata of both teams may further increase prediction accuracy.
+  - In response to the counter-intuitive correlations observed from the correlation plot, such as the negative relationship between winning and turret plates destroyed, further analysis of the metadata could shed light on the reason behind the presence of such correlations in this dataset.
   - Incorporating player metadata (e.g., proficiency in champion, skill level) may also increase prediction accuracy, as the current dataset follows the assumption that all players are homogenous.

 - ### References